Johnny Colt

-Johnny Colt (born Charles Brandt; May 1, 1966) is an American bass guitar player who formerly played with the southern rock bands Lynyrd Skynyrd and The Black Crowes.
+Johnny Colt (born Charles Brandt; May 1, 1966) is an American bass guitar player who formerly played with rock bands Lynyrd Skynyrd, The Black Crowes and Train.

 Music career

 From 1989 he was the original bassist for The Black Crowes which formed in Atlanta, Georgia.
 Colt played on four full-length albums with the band and toured extensively.

 After leaving the Black Crowes in 1997 he went on to form the Brand New Immortals with guitarist David Ryan Harris and drummer Kenny Cresswell.
-Colt played bass for the American modern rock band Train from 2003–2006.
+Colt played bass for the American modern rock band Train from 2003 to 2006.
 In addition he joined Tommy Lee, becoming the permanent replacement for Jason Newsted (formerly of Metallica) in the band Rock Star Supernova.
 Colt has made numerous DJ performances with Tommy Lee, Rob Wonder and DJ MB3.

 In 2012, he joined Lynyrd Skynyrd as their new bassist before departing from the band in 2017.